RevealBi/Documentation/en/data-visualizations/visualization-types/diy-visualizations.md

 <img src="images/custom-visualization-config.png" alt="Showing the Custom Visualization configuration screen within Reveal" width="100%"/>

-When referencing web components from a URL, keep in mind that the URL needs to be of public access.
-In addition, if the URL Address has an HTTPS:// protocol, every resource referenced in your custom HTML will need to use the same protocol.
+Keep in mind that the URL needs to be of public access and have use an HTTPS:// protocol.
+In addition, every resource referenced in your custom HTML will need to use the same protocol.

-### Custom Web Components and Reveal
+### Custom Web Pages and Reveal
-These custom web components can access the data retrieved by Reveal from any of the supported data sources.
-Custom components interact with a Javascript API provided for that purpose.
+Custom web pages can access the data retrieved by Reveal from any of the supported data sources.
+The custom visualizations interact with a Javascript API provided for that purpose.

-Web components can be referenced either from a public URL address or from an internal shared location in your intranet.
-However, Reveal web is only able to render custom visualizations that have their web components hosted on a public URL.
+You can reference custom web pages either from a public URL address or from an internal shared location in your intranet.
+However, Reveal web is only able to render custom visualizations that have their components hosted on a public URL.

 [**Here you have a step-by-step tutorial**](diy-visualization-step-by-step.md) about a custom HTML visualization.
 This basic "Hello World" sample, generates a table with a data set retrieved from Reveal.